Difference Between Terrestrial and Jovian Planets

 What are the Terrestrial Planets?

-It is, however, important to understand that when we say Earth, we do not mean the planet Earth, but the solid, rocky nature of the planet Earth.
-Terrestrial Planets have a rocky, solid surface made up primarily of metals and silicate substances which are quite similar to the surfaces found in Earth, asteroids, etc.
+It is, however, important to understand that when we say Earth, we do not mean the planet Earth but the solid, rocky nature of the planet Earth.
+Terrestrial Planets have a rocky, solid surface made up primarily of metals and silicate substances similar to Earth’s surfaces, asteroids, etc.

 Examples of Terrestrial Planets are Mercury, Venus, Earth, and Mars.

-Terrestrial Planets can possess magnetic fields, but none of the terrestrial planets possess a global magnetic field, which means, none of them have a unified magnetic field all around it.
+Terrestrial Planets can possess magnetic fields, but none of the terrestrial planets possess a global magnetic field, which means none of them have a unified magnetic field all around them.
 The moons of Mars and Earth have localized magnetic fields, but Earth is the only planet having a global magnetic field.

-Among all the terrestrial planets, only Earth, Venus, and Mars have an atmosphere that is significant.
-The atmosphere of Mercury does not have any solid constitution, this is due to its proximity to relentless solar winds.
+Only Earth, Venus, and Mars have a significant atmosphere among all the terrestrial planets.
+The atmosphere of Mercury does not have any solid constitution due to its proximity to relentless solar winds.

 Also, among all the Terrestrial Planets, so far, Earth is the only planet that has been known to harbor life.
 This is due to its optimum location and distance from the Sun, thus resulting in an ambient temperature and having the perfect gaseous combination in its atmosphere to sustain life.